-Transfer Student Services Center
+Transfer Student Services Center for Undergraduates

 The Transfer Student Services Center (TSSC) provides undergraduate transfer students with a seamless transition to Brooklyn College by collaborating with various departments on campus, including the Office of Undergraduate Admissions, the Center for Academic Advisement and Student Success (CAASS), Peer Mentoring (TransferNation), the Office of the Registrar, Office of Financial Aid and the Magner Career Center.
 The TSSC is responsible for processing all transfer credits for courses taken prior to attending Brooklyn College, including AP, IB, CLEP and college courses taken while still in high school.
 The Transfer Student Services Center also serves as a liaison to all academic departments to assist faculty with the process of evaluating transfer credits.